 1. Hire the right employees

 This will make building and maintaining a stellar team a much smoother, successful endeavor.
-Consider not only job-specific capabilities and experience but also soft skills that will impact your team’s dynamics.
+Consider job-specific capabilities, experience, and soft skills that will impact your team’s dynamics.
 Look for job candidates who embody a strong work ethic, have the right skill set for their position, and demonstrate personality traits that fit your high-performance culture.
-Leverage best practices in interviewing and evaluating applicants to help ensure you choose the candidates who will be the best match for your company.
+Leverage best practices in virtual interviewing and evaluating applicants to help you choose the candidates who will best match your company.

 2. Lead to inspire